Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 ## Data Annotation
 A total of **387 images** were annotated using [Label-Studio](https://labelstud.io/)

-Bouning boxes manually drawn for:
+Bounding boxes manually drawn for:
   * **Oil Palm** (Class 0)
   * **VOPs** (Class 1)